 Painting brickwork requires a good-quality primer to ensure excellent topcoat adhesion.
-Our 4-step guide will show you how to properly prepare and prime brickwork prior to painting in over 350 colours.
+Our 4-step guide will show you how to properly prepare and prime brickwork prior to painting in over 4,000+ colours from RAL, NCS, and British Standard.

 See our other blog post on “How To Paint Fletton Brick” and see below for more articles on painting exterior walls.